 SCA platforms implement a framework that gives teams a complete picture of open-source components.
 More advanced tools guide the resolution of any issues found within the modules.
 Below are the key activities involved in SCA.

-The inventory process focuses on comprehensively listing all components and libraries used to construct an application or system.
+The inventory process comprehensively lists all components and libraries used to construct an application or system.
 It’s the foundation of SCA because it involves documenting how each item works, the potential risks it brings, and its impacts on security.
 Information captured about open-source components usually includes:

-Tracking and maintaining an open-source component inventory is done continuously throughout CI/CD pipeline integration.
-It must receive an update every time someone adds a new third-party module, or there are updates to an existing one.
+Tracking and maintaining an open-source component inventory is continuous throughout CI/CD pipeline integration.
+It must be updated every time a new third-party module is added, or an existing one is updated.

 That’s accomplished by encouraging an open collaboration between developers, architects, and security experts.
 The last thing organizations need is a lone developer adding something to an essential application that leaves a big security vulnerability.